ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 8.5 In the event of your failure to make any payment due to us when requested we reserve the right to retain any money or securities held for you to satisfy your liability to us.

 8.6 Enigma Strategy "the firm" may receive ongoing remunerations on any account that is opened with the underlying broker(s) (Counterparties) through the firm.
-This commission is agreed with brokers through a commercial business agreement and is between 40% - 50% of the spreads charged.
+This commission is agreed with brokers through a commercial business agreement and is between 28% - 50% of the spreads or commissions charged.
 Customers will see no difference in spreads or trading conditions whether opening a trading account directly with the broker or via Enigma Strategy.

 9. Your Money